Early stages of collective cell invasion: Biomechanics: Introduction

 The invasion of a tissue by cancer cells is a crucial first step of metastasis \cite{fri12,vil21}.
 As cells move, they interact with the extracellular matrix (ECM), which plays an important role in cancer \cite{sle24}.
 Consider a tumor comprising epithelial (E) cells that adhere to each other and form the cancerous tissue.
 There are several types of invasion into healthy tissue after cancer cells break the basal membrane surrounding the tumor: either by single cells or by groups of cells in a collective invasion \cite{fri12,sle24}.
 Collectively invading cells maintain cell-cell junctions, whereas individually invading cells fully detach from the rest of the tumor.
 Different types of invasion are as follows.

 (i) E cells undergoing the epithelial-mesenchymal transition (EMT) \cite{pas18} lose their apical-basal polarity and cell-cell adhesions and reorganize their cytoskeleton, eventually obtaining a mesenchymal (M) phenotype with front-back polarity that enables migration away from the tumor as single cells \cite{vil21}.
 M cells are elongated, emit spindle-like (filopodia) or sheet-like (lamellipodia) protrusions and advance through adhesion-mediated tractions and ECM degradation \cite{sha20}.
 The migration of M cells may pave a path through the ECM for E cells to follow \cite{gag07}.
 In complex, heterogeneous ECM microenvironments, single cells may adopt a much faster ameboid motion (about 10$\mu$m/min vs 0.3$\mu$m/min): they become round, emit blebs or pseudopods, have short-term and weak attachments to the ECM, and can squeeze through ECM pores \cite{pan10,tal17,sha20}.
 Computational models of ameboid and mesenchymal migration are discussed in Ref.~\cite{sha20}.
+See also \cite{wur26}.

 (ii) Collective invasion may occur in different ways.
-Hybrid epithelial/mesenchymal (E/M) cells are related to different stages of the EMT \cite{pas18,bra18}, and migrate as small clusters.
-M and E/M cells at different stages of the EMT are found in a variety of tumors \cite{pas18}. (iii) Cancer tissue forms protrusions comprising a number of E cells that are alike, in an instability similar to finger formation in wound healing \cite{hak17}, or (iv) the protrusions are led by basal cells.
-Basal tumor cells have E phenotype and lead invasion without undergoing the EMT \cite{cho14}.
-Biochemical cues, EMT and cellular Notch signaling may trigger the invasion and they are intimately connected to biomechanical cellular motion and interaction \cite{boc18,vil21,vil22,muk22}.
+Hybrid epithelial/mesen\-chymal (E/M) cells are related to different stages of the EMT \cite{pas18,bra18}, and migrate as small clusters.
+M and E/M cells at different stages of the EMT are found in a variety of tumors \cite{pas18}.

-Here we focus on the mechanical aspects of cellular motion and the early stages of invasion before cells proliferate.
-Our work provides a proof-of-concept biomechanics framework for invasion prior to cell proliferation, distinguishing it from biochemical EMT or signaling models.
-Starting from a cellular Potts model (CPM) \cite{Graner,Glazier} that includes durotaxis \cite{vanOers}, we add {\em novel active forces} that affect differently to epithelial, mesenchymal and hybrid cells: each cell type has a specific local stiffness threshold that characterizes its response to strain gradients.
-Thus, the EMT acts as a transition between different mechanical regimes: E cells are static and very adhesive, M cells are active, less adhesive and freer to move, whereas E/M hybrid cells combine both behaviors.